 There may come a point where a tooth becomes too damaged to be repaired or restored, in this case the dentist may suggest that the tooth is extracted.
 Once the tooth is extracted there are a number of different options to replace your missing tooth, including dentures, bridges and dental implants.

+As you can see, it’s far better to tackle this problem head on so you can feel confident in the repair.
 If you would like to find out more about repairing a broken tooth, do not hesitate to call Leigh Dental Centre today on 01702 472929.
+Our restorative dental team will help you to choose the right option for your needs.